I AM NOT A NICHE. AND NEITHER ARE YOU.

 We live in a culture that wants us reducible.
 Niche down, we're told.
 Get clear, pick your lane.
 I had a social media marketer tell me once that when you start out, you have to have a niche, and when you get a bigger following, you can show more of you.
 And I understand where that comes from.
 Clarity really does make things more transmissible in a noisy world.
 A single, legible identity is easier to follow, easier to sell, easier to build around.
 The market likes simplicity, categorization and neat little boxes.
 The algorithm loves it too.
 It doesn't know what to do with complexity though.
 And honestly, neither do we.
 And so, slowly and often without even realizing it, we start to flatten ourselves to fit.
 We tuck the other parts away into a drawer, the parts that don't fit the bio or the brand or the particular version of ourselves we've decided to lead with, and we get to work becoming something the world can more easily digest and consume.
 Compartmentalizing our authentic selves, which is its own kind of irony in a time when everyone is being told to just be more authentic.
 I've gotten to where I'm not even sure what that word means anymore.

 But here's what that flattening costs, and I want to say this as someone who has spent years thinking about how the psyche works.
-The parts of ourselves we suppress don't disappear.
-They go underground, and they wait.
-Sometimes, when they've been waiting long enough, they find other ways to make themselves known, through restlessness, through unexplained boredom, through a low hum of dissatisfaction that's hard to name, through what I'd describe as a kind of internal friction, like an engine running slightly out of alignment.
-For me it felt like shrinking and hiding.
-Like I was pressing different parts of myself against a window from the inside, waiting to be let back in.
+The parts of ourselves we suppress don't just quietly disappear.
+In my experience, both personally and sitting with people in a therapy room, they find somewhere to go and they wait, sometimes for a very long time.
+They aren’t particularly patient about it either, like a throbbing tooth you keep probing with your tongue or that low grade fever you convince yourself isn't really there.
+For me it felt like I kept showing up to my own life in costume or maybe not in a full costume.
+Like I was pressing different parts of myself against a window from the inside, watching, waiting, wondering when it would be their turn.
 Like I was only ever showing up as a fraction of who I actually am and the rest of me was just standing there, patient and persistent, waiting for permission to exist, to be seen.
 Some of those hidden parts also had a way of becoming a little rebellious.

 Aerial Thoughts, 2023